voteflux/flux-website-v2/_posts/2017-09-16-flux-reading-list.md

 ## Essential Background Reading

 * _The Beginning of Infinity_, David Deutsch, 2011 (BoI).
 A breathtakingly profound book on philosophy, knowledge, choices, optimism, democracy, aesthetics, AI, physics, and so much more.
-To fully understand Flux and IBDD BoI is essential.
+To fully understand Flux and IBDD, reading BoI is essential.